 As well as being a road race for runners, the Komen Race for the Cure is an emotionally charged event that attracts many first timers and recreational runners.
 The Komen Race for the Cure is an opportunity for thousands of women, men and their families, running or walking, to spread the breast cancer message within their communities.

-Seventy-five percent of the net funds raised at the Race remain here in the Komen Southeastern Colorado Affiliate to provide breast health research, diagnostics, screening, treatment, services and education for uninsured or underinsured women.
+Seventy-five percent of the net funds raised at the Race remain here in the Komen Colorado South Affiliate to provide breast health research, diagnostics, screening, treatment, services and education for uninsured or underinsured women.
 The remaining 25 percent goes to fund national research to discover the causes of breast cancer and, ultimately, its cures.